 - Do you become sexually aroused during sexual interactions with your partner?

-- Do you have pain with vaginal penetration?
+- Do you have pain with vaginal penetration or other sexual activity?

 - Do you use alcohol or recreational drugs?
 How much?

-- What messages about sex did you get growing up?
+- What messages about sex did you receive growing up?